DrKLO/Telegram/README.md

 ### Changes

+* 8.85.19
+    * medias with timers are fixed, so send "ok, i read that" click on TTL button after the media is fully loaded on your client.
+It will wipe it for the sender (but not for you)
+    * fixed issue with notification icon
+    * fixed online/offline account indication for session manager
+    * graherium
+        * animated avatars for everyone or disable it also for everyone
+        * enable/disable sticker overlays
 * 8.85.15
     * fixed issues related to deletion marks (missing aliases for queries which crashed sqlite3)
         * fixed issue w/ not loading dialogs